nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the assistant.

 Format: `delete INDEX`